Between Seeger and Dylan

 DYLAN: [staring at the floor] The right way…

-The scene is obviously a dramatic contrivance, but I think it nonetheless represents the tension between Seeger’s vision and Dylan quite effectively.
+The scene is obviously a dramatic contrivance, but I think it represents the tension between Seeger’s vision and Dylan quite effectively.
 For Seeger, folk music was a movement as well as a medium.
 It was not only a vehicle for individual creativity, but a collective project of social solidarity and a tool for political struggle.
 It was cooperative and conscious and, in many ways, its relative technical simplicity was the point.
 “To Seeger,” as Wald puts it, “folk music was defined by its relationship to communities and traditions: it was what nonprofessionals played in their homes or workplaces for their own amusement and the songs and music they handed down through that process to later generations.
 That did not mean it was better than the music of Beethoven or Gershwin, but it was different, and a big part of the difference was that it was shared, and no one owned or controlled it.”

 Dylan’s formative years as a songwriter were mostly spent around those who shared the same communitarian ideal of the folk tradition.
 To this end, some of his best early songs lifted lines, chord progressions, and other stylistic hallmarks directly from others (an obvious example is Dylan’s “Song to Woody”, one of only two originals on his eponymous debut record, though also melodically identical to Guthrie’s song “1913 Massacre”).
-This was not, either for him or for others in the scene, an act of appropriation or plagiarism, but instead a quite natural expression of the folk ethos.
+This was not, either for him or for others in the scene, an act of appropriation or plagiarism, but instead a natural expression of the folk ethos.

 As Dylan grew older and more self-assured as an artist, he increasingly saw his own music quite differently — the very things earnest leaders of the folk scene like Seeger and Joan Baez valued most deeply feeling more and more like leaden weights around his neck.
 His very choice of songs at Newport ‘65, in fact, seemed intended to make this point.